What Is Business Agility?

 Business Agility Examples

-A simple example of business agility would be a company using business intelligence (BI).
+A simple example of business agility would be a company using business intelligence (BI) services.

 With business intelligence, a company can receive actionable data on an array of processes, but let’s just say that you’ve used BI and the data provided to shows there’s an enormous inefficiency with a worker manually invoicing customers.